What Is Risk Management?

 International tax is used when a transaction involves two or more distinct countries.
 The international planning section of the website outlines some of the more common concepts.

 Captive insurance is a wholly owned insurance subsidiary used to insure risks of the parent corporation.
+We form captives in Montana as part of the Aegis captive structure.
 F. Hale Stewart is the author of the leading legal text in the field: